b-acksla-sh/tasmota-polycab-hohm-lanre-16a-plug-SLV1910001/README.md

 ![](https://archive.5577.io/2307/polycab_16A-02.jpg)

-A heavy vise can be used to clamp down opposing corners, the compression will cause the casing to seperate.
+A heavy vise can be used to clamp down opposing corners, the compression will cause the casing to separate.

 ![](https://archive.5577.io/2307/polycab_16A-03.jpg)

-The tip of a box cutter can then be run around the edges to further separate the casing.
+The tip of a box cutter can then be run around the edges to help separate the casing more.

 ![](https://archive.5577.io/2307/polycab_16A-04.jpg)

-Clamp down the other opposing corners.
+Further the separation by clamping down the other two opposing corners.
 Run the box cutter one more time and the bottom of the casing should separate cleanly.

 ![](https://archive.5577.io/2307/polycab_16A-05.jpg)